ameesha12345/ameesha12345/README.md

 ### 🚀 About Me

 - 💡 Passionate about building smart, practical AI solutions
-- 📊 Skilled in Power BI, Python, and automation platforms
+- 📊 Skilled in Power BI, Python, and automation tools
-- 🤖 Creating chatbots, ML models, and data dashboards
+- 🤖 Specialize in AI chatbots, automation, dashboards, and ML
-- 💼 Currently at **Luminar Technohub**, previously at **Solestone AI** and **Luminar Technolab**
+- 💼 Currently interning at **Luminar Technohub**, previously at **Solestone AI** and **Luminar Technolab**

 ---